trevorbayless/cli-chess/README.md

 - Supports making moves in UCI, SAN, or LAN
 - Play blindfold chess
 - Watch Lichess TV
+- Chat with your opponent
+- PGN exports of completed games

 ## Getting started